MeganNyhan/C1-PP2-HarryPotterQuiz/README.md

   <p>Fonts used on the website were Arial and Benne - A sans serif with a Harry Potter vibe.
 Benne was used for headings and arial was used in pteh answers.</p>

  ### Structure
-<p>The strucutre of this website was designed to be easily navagated through and easy to learn.
+<p>The structure of this website was designed to be easily navagated through and easy to learn.
 I made sure that each page followed a similar structure but didn't comprimise the content that each page held.
-The following pages are within the structure of the site:</p>
+The following sections are within the structure of the site:</p>

 <ul>
 <li> A home Page = Start button for the quiz and a contact button for users to access a contact form.</li>